Avigdor Feldman: Early life and education

 Feldman was born in Tel Aviv in 1948 to parents who were Holocaust survivors.
 His brother, Hanan Peled, is a screenwriter and playwright.
 In his youth, he studied at a religious school but eventually turned his back on religion.
 He did not complete high school but later completed an external matriculation certificate.
 He then studied law at Tel Aviv University, and after completing his studies, worked for the lawyer Amnon Zichroni.
 He was certified as a lawyer in 1974.
 He then studied at American University and received a master's degree in civil rights in 1985.

 Feldman is the founder of the Association for Civil Rights in Israel (ACRI) as well as a founding member of B'Tselem.

 Career

 He has appeared before the bench in many of the significant petitions presented to the Israeli High Court of Justice (Bagatz) regarding the settlements.
 He has also represented Mordechai Vanunu and the family of Tom Hurndall.
-In another notable case he acted as the advocate in a joint petition to the Israeli High Court of Justice by Director Mohammed Bakri and Indymedia Israel over the censorship of Bakri's film "Jenin, Jenin".
+In another notable case he acted as the advocate in a joint petition to the Israeli High Court of Justice by Director Mohammad Bakri and Indymedia Israel over the censorship of Bakri's film "Jenin, Jenin".